plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Product Quality

 💰rating: 40

 The product or service must be of high quality to meet or exceed customer expectations and to build a positive brand reputation.

 **💭 Questions**

-💭 #question Does the product meet industry standards for quality?
- 💭 #question Have customers expressed satisfaction with the quality?
- 💭 #question Is there a quality control process in place?
+Does the product meet industry standards for quality?;Have customers expressed satisfaction with the quality?;Is there a quality control process in place?

 **🚨 Risks**

 🚨Product Quality
 Lack of product quality can result in customer dissatisfaction and damage the brand reputation.

 🚨mitigation strategy
 Implement quality control processes to ensure the product meets industry standards and collect customer feedback on product quality.

 🚨contingency strategy
 Ensure the product meets industry standards for quality and continuously improve product quality based on feedback.